lucasrafaldini/augusto/README.md

 ## Introduction

 Inspired by the Brazilian concrete poet Augusto de Campos, who explored the visual and sonic dimensions of language, **augusto** empowers you to deconstruct and recombine words through various operations.
-Currently featuring anagram generation, with plans to expand into analogic interpolations and other word transformations.
+Currently featuring anagram generation and ASCII art creation, with plans to expand into analogic interpolations and other word transformations.

 ## Features

 - 🔄 **Anagram Generation**: Generate all possible letter combinations of a word
+- 🎨 **ASCII Art**: Write one word using another word as filler, creating concrete poetry
 - 🚀 **Fast & Efficient**: Built with Rust for optimal performance
-- 📦 **Zero Dependencies**: Minimal dependency footprint (only termion for terminal interactions)
+- 📦 **Minimal Dependencies**: Lightweight footprint (only termion for terminal interactions)
 - 🎯 **CLI-First**: Designed for seamless command-line workflows

 ## Table of Contents